Later (talk show): 1988–1994: Bob Costas

-After making a much-publicized switch to CBS, David Letterman (who had until June 1993 hosted Later's NBC lead-in Late Night with David Letterman) and his production company offered Costas a hosting job on the newly launched The Late Late Show, based on his performance and exposure on Later.
+After making a much-publicized switch to CBS, David Letterman (who, until June 1993, had hosted Later's NBC lead-in Late Night with David Letterman) and his production company offered Costas a job hosting the soon-to-launch The Late Late Show, based on his performance and exposure on Later.
 CBS also offered Costas a correspondent role on 60 Minutes if he accepted Letterman's offer.
 Costas declined, however, citing his relationship with Ebersol and his desire to remain with NBC Sports.
 Instead, Tom Snyder would become the inaugural host of The Late Late Show, which began its run in January 1995.